-KIR2DS1 (Killer Cell Immunoglobulin-Like Receptor, Two Domains, Short Cytoplasmic Tail, 1) is a Protein Coding gene.
-Diseases associated with KIR2DS1 include guttate psoriasis and birdshot chorioretinopathy.
-Among its related pathways are Signaling by FGFR and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include transmembrane signaling receptor activity.
+KIR2DS1 (Killer Cell Immunoglobulin Like Receptor, Two Ig Domains And Short Cytoplasmic Tail 1) is a Protein Coding gene.
+Diseases associated with KIR2DS1 include Guttate Psoriasis and Recurrent Respiratory Papillomatosis.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Immune response Role of DAP12 receptors in NK cells.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity.

-Receptor on natural killer (NK) cells for HLA-C alleles.
-Does not inhibit the activity of NK cells
+Receptor on natural killer (NK) cells for some HLA-C alleles such as w6.
+Does not inhibit the activity of NK cells.